glass beakers and flasks against a blue background

 Participation in the NSF CAREER Bootcamp is by application only.

 *For PIs intending to work on a resubmission and who have not yet received a decision from NSF by the Bootcamp application deadline, please check the Tentative resubmission box and submit a completed application.
-If your 2024 proposal is subsequently declined and you want to activate your bootcamp application, please contact Linda Vigdor ASAP after hearing from NSF.
-Please include your 2024 proposal and reviews, as outlined in the application.
+If your 2024-2025 proposal is subsequently declined and you want to activate your bootcamp application, please contact Linda Vigdor ASAP after hearing from NSF.
+Please include your last CAREER proposal and the reviews, as outlined in the application.

 The following past bootcamp participants have received NSF Career Awards: